 If you enjoy these types of snacks, you MUST try Allie's English Muffin Snacks or my BBQ Bacon Cheese Ball.
 Richelle also shared with my her recipe for her Fantastic Chicken Nachos.

-For more great recipes like this one, I suggest you check these recipes out:
+For more great recipes made with French Bread, I suggest you check these recipes out:

-🥣 How to Make Richelle's Artichoke Bruschetta
+🥣 How to Make Artichoke Bruschetta

 Preheat the broiler.